|

 Knox-Shaw,

 Peter.
-'Persuasion: Light on an Old Genre',
+'Persuasion: Light on an Old Genre', in

-Austen and the Enlightenment (Cambridge: Cambridge University
+Jane Austen and the Enlightenment (Cambridge: Cambridge

-Press, 2004), pp. 220-42.
+University Press, 2004), pp. 220-42.

 Includes